talkpython/mastering-pycharm-course/your-turn/01-projects/readme.md

 1. Open PyCharm
 2. Create a new project
 3. Name it first_project and use a virtual environment (see image below)
-4. Uncheck "create main.py script"
+4. Uncheck "Create a main.py welcome script"
-5. Add a hello.py
+5. Add a `hello.py`
 6. Print *hello world*
 7. Run within PyCharm (right-click on `hello.py` in the project window and choose `Run 'hello'`)
 8. Verify that the virtual environment's version of Python was used (see Python path in the second image below)